peter-l5/SH1107/README.md

 ## Usage

-The sh1107.py module code and framebuf2.py module code should be uploaded to the Raspberry Pico Pi (or other Microcontroller running MicroPython.
-Example use:
+The sh1107.py module code should be uploaded to the Raspberry Pico Pi (or other Microcontroller running MicroPython.
+If the large font extension is required the framebuf2.py module code should also be uploaded.
+(See [framebuf2](https://github.com/peter-l5/framebuf2).)
+Example use for I2C:
 ```
     from machine import Pin, I2C
     import sh1107